dekuNukem/duckyPad/keymap_instructions.md

 The kicker is, HID Usage ID corresponds to the `PHYSICAL LOCATION` of a key on the keyboard, NOT what it says on the key itself!

-For example, here is a `ANSI QWERTY keyboard (US)`, very popular in US and other parts of the world.
+For example, here is a `ANSI QWERTY keyboard (US)`, popular in US and other parts of the world.

 * The red number is the HID Usage ID (in hexadecimal) that will be sent when pressed.